aildnont/HIFIS-model/README.md

 predictions for clients every so often.
 If you wish to track changes in predictions and explanations for particular clients over time, you can choose to append timestamped predictions to a file containing previous timestamped predictions.
-By default, all outputted prediction files contain clients' feature values from the preprocessed dataset.
 The steps below detail how to run prediction for all clients, given raw data from HIFIS and a trained model.
 1. Ensure that you have already run _[lime_explain.py](src/interpretability/lime_explain.py)_ after training your model, as it will have generated and saved a